Claymore2106/LootRoller/README.md

 ######Pre-alpha

+v0.0.07
+- Program is now run with lootroller.py
+- Program is run with arguments [list, select, drop]
+- Implemented basic statefile settings

 v0.0.06
 - Table saving function now has the ability to check if an item is already present in the file before saving, eliminating duplicates
 - Added support for flavor text in item creation